top of page

 Patrick is an Associate Composer of the Canadian Music Centre and an affiliate member of the Canadian League of Composers.
 His music is represented by SOCAN and ASCAP.
 Patrick is a Longy Equity Scholar and Nova Scotia Talent Trust recipient.
 He currently performs on a 1924 Carlo Giuseppe Oddone violin sponsored by the CHIMEI Culture Foundation.

-Patrick is currently pursuing a Graduate Diploma in Composition at Longy School of Music of Bard College, where he holds his Master of Music in Composition and Violin Performance.
+Patrick is currently pursuing his Doctoral of Musical Arts at the University of Toronto under the guidance of Dr. Norbert Palej.
+Patrick holds his Master of Music in Composition and Violin Performance as well as a Graduate Diploma in Composition from Longy School of Music of Bard College.
 He earned his Bachelor of Music from the Fountain School of Performing Arts, Dalhousie University.

 Patrick would like to thank the following organizations for their support: